moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 # Least Privilege with Process Access Auditing

-First, thanks very much to Julia Evans, who is an inspirational writer.
-A note at the bottom of this article made me think "I should write something about solving this problem so I can be sure I learned something from it", and I think much of the technical documentation I read could be improved if written with

 In order that folks understand my thinking I will explain how I came to this topic before diving in, because otherwise I feel like this won't make a terrible lot of sense and with this context I feel like this article could provide more benefit.

 I no longer work there, but during the time I was working at Chef I fielded a request from someone who was asking how they could run an InSpec profile as a user other than root.
 I had a bit of a think about that one, because according to all the examples I'd seen, folks tend to run InSpec as a user with elevated privileges and Chef didn't provide any examples I could find about how to do it otherwise.
 This makes a certain amount of sense: InSpec (like many other tools in the "let's configure the entire system" and "let's audit the security of the entire system" spaces) needs to be able to interact with whatever the user decides they want to check against.
 Users can write arbitrary profile code for InSpec (or the open source CINC Auditor), ship those profiles around, and scan their systems to determine whether or not they're in compliance.
 While questions about the user privileges necessary to run Chef's kit (mostly all of Chef's product documentation at the time was written with the express assumption that many commands and processes must be run as root, in some cases another root-privilege user, or Administrator on Windows) had come up before, in this case I decided I'd heard "No, that's not possible at this time" enough and thought I'd file a feature request.
 Here was my thinking: